frederic-perez/AmE-dictionary/data/dictionary.md

 __special-team__
 __specially__ _adv_ :two: Specifically, in a special manner. _A can of Coke rested in the specially made holder._ _Specialty apparel sellers._
 __specialty__ _n_
-__specie__ _n_ Coin money, as distinguished from bullion or paper money. _Syn_ coinage, metal money, mintage _he king then descended and went himself to see the barrels of specie, in gold and silver, which ... four men had just rolled into a cellar._
+__specie__ _n_ :astonished: Coin money, as distinguished from bullion or paper money. _Syn_ coinage, metal money, mintage _he king then descended and went himself to see the barrels of specie, in gold and silver, which ... four men had just rolled into a cellar._
+__species__ _n_ _It is a protected species._
 __specifically__
 __specifics__ _The new project lacks many specifics at this point, including a detailed timeline and budget._
 __specimen__ _n_ _An adequate nasopharyngeal specimen._